kmalakoff/knockback-todos-app/README.md

 Knockback-Todos: the obligatory todo app for Knockback.js.

 ### Try the live demo: http://kmalakoff.github.com/knockback-todos/
-### Or checkout the wesite: http://kmalakoff.github.com/knockback/
+### Or checkout the website: http://kmalakoff.github.com/knockback/

 You can get Knockback.js: